Methodology for Master Thesis

 • Topics

-The purpose of this course is to develop the methodological skills that are required for writing a master's thesis.
-Students learn to formulate research questions, make critical use of literature and theory, as well as how to collect and analyse data through qualitative and quantitative methods.
-The course consists of a series of assignments where the purpose is to introduce the students to the different steps in the research process.
+The purpose of the course is to develop the methodological skills required to write a master’s thesis.
+The course consists of several assignments designed to introduce students to the different stages of the research process, including:

 • Learning outcome